“This is what gives art its essential lustre:

 Steiner was emphatic:

 “The artistic element, then, begins to be the guide to the first stage of exact clairvoyance — that of imagination.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
-64. (Note that in this case imagination is not a low form of clairvoyance — it is the first stage of high or exact clairvoyance.)
+64

 “If one goes beyond imagination and reaches the second stage of exact clairvoyance (described in greater detail in my books), one attains inspiration — perception of independent spirit, no longer connected to the physical body.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
-66. The third stage is intuition.
+66

-I could say more, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps I shouldn’t.
+We could trace this farther, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps we shouldn’t.
 So round up his books and settle down for a good read.
 Particularly interesting are the books in the series Foundations of Waldorf Education.
 Waldorf teachers study these books intently.
-Before sending a child to a Waldorf school, perhaps you should study them, too.
+Before sending a child to a Waldorf school, perhaps you should, too.

 Here are descriptions of Waldorf teacher-training courses offered by the Center for Anthroposophy (Wilton, New Hampshire), downloaded 11-12-2011.
-These are courses that people take in order to become Waldorf teachers or to improve as Waldorf teachers:
+These are courses that people take in order to become or progress as Waldorf teachers:

 “Arts/Art History - ...
 Art becomes the mediator between the physical, etheric, astral bodies, and incoming ego ...
 Art classes have the subtle task of touching the high school student’s sacred dreams.
 They can help set in motion impulses that stir the unfolding of individual destiny....” [http://www.centerforanthroposophy.org/programs/high-school-teacher-education/courses/third-year/subject-seminars/artsart-history-hs-328/]